Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 To end up on the basic question, a very basic question would be around QA- Quality Analysis, and, quality check processes and indicators.
 It could be at a company level, you could ask about client retention rates.
 You can ask about whether are there any tracking mechanisms to track any client satisfaction scores?
 Are they open to asking for feedback and stuff like that?

-We’ve gone through the basic questions around quality.
-Is there anything specific that you can maybe ask to make an even better judgement?
+Moreover, is there anything specific that you can maybe ask to make an even better judgement?
 Let’s go through those questions as well.
 Important questions are to ask about are related to what we were just talking about long term engagement.
 When you’re talking about long term engagement, you have those long-term engagements with the searcher.

 Advanced Questions to Ask (3/3)